Wishborn History, Family Crest & Coats of Arms

-England by the ancestors of the Wishborn family when they migrated to the region after the Norman Conquest in 1066.
-The Wishborn family lived at Waseborne in Devon.
-Alternatively, the name could have originated Washburn (fuller's stream), in Yorkshire or at Washbourn, a parish in Gloucestershire.
-CITATION[CLOSE]
+Wishborn is a name that was brought to England by the ancestors of the Wishborn family when they migrated to the region after the Norman Conquest in 1066.
+The Wishborn family lived at Washbourne in Devon.
+The Domesday Book lists the village as Waseborne and literally meant "stream used for washing (sheep or clothes.)"

 Early Origins of the Wishborn family

 By the end of the 11th century they had branched to Worcestershire where they became a family great consequence.
-They were generations of Knights at the Manor at the Washbournes intermarried with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
+They were generations of knights at the Manor at the Washbournes intermarring with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
 Sir Roger Washbourne is the first on record.

-Later, the Hundredorum Rolls of 1273 list William de Wassebourn in Huntingdonshire and Anthony Washbourne from Worcestershire was registered at Oxford University (no date given.)
+The Hundredorum Rolls of 1273 list William de Wassebourn in Huntingdonshire and Anthony Washbourne from Worcestershire was registered at Oxford University (no date given.)

 Early History of the Wishborn family

-Another 203 words (14 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Wishborn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wishborn research.
+Another 126 words (9 lines of text) covering the years 1598, 1599, 1616, 1631, 1606, 1687, 1654, 1760, 1829, 1824, 1759, 1760, 1829 and 1833 are included under the topic Early Wishborn History in all our PDF Extended History products and printed products wherever possible.

 Wishborn Spelling Variations

-spelling variations.
+Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Washbourne, Washburn, Washborne, Washborn and others.

 Early Notables of the Wishborn family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Wishborn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) are included under the topic Early Wishborn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Wishborn family to Ireland
+Migration of the Wishborn family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Wishborn or a variant listed above: Margerie Washborn settled in Boston Massachusetts in 1635 with her two sons, Joe, and Phillip; John Washborne settled in Virginia in 1619; one year before the ".